programacion-ensamblador

 What is Assembly Language

-The language Assembly is a low-level programming language that is very close to machine language (i.e., the binary code we saw in the previous entry).
+Assembly language is a low-level programming language that is very close to machine language (i.e., the binary code we saw in the previous entry).

 Unlike high-level languages like C++ or Java, which are easier for humans to understand, assembly language is designed to be easier for the processor to understand.

 Assembly language is a programming language that uses mnemonics to represent the instructions that will be executed by the processor.
-These mnemonics are translated by the assembler to their equivalent in binary code.
+These mnemonics are translated by the assembler into their equivalent binary code.

-For example, the instruction ADD in assembly represents an addition operation in the processor.
-The assembler converts this instruction to its equivalent in binary code so that the processor can execute it.
+For example, the ADD instruction in assembly represents an addition operation in the processor.
+The assembler converts this instruction into its equivalent binary code so the processor can execute it.

-An example of a program in Assembly would be:
+An example of a program in Assembly language would be:

 section .data